 803. Cylinders and associated equipment

-(1) For the purposes of clause 6.3.4.3 of AS 5601/AG 601 — 2002, a cylinder compartment drain must be connected directly to the outside of the marine craft.
+(1) A cylinder compartment drain must be connected directly to the outside of the marine craft.

 (2) A consumer’s gas installation must be so designed that in order to disconnect the cylinder from the consumer’s gas installation it is necessary to undo only the cylinder valve union.